Using the Cloud to Build Your Niche Miami Accounting Service

 The recipe is simple: Combine powerful, Web-based tools with a deep understanding of a client’s business operations and environment.
 Replicate that success with similar companies, and your Miami Accounting Service is poised for substantial growth.

 While specialization can pose challenges, to do it right you have to completely reimagine the most effective way to deliver results for your client, based on that specific vertical or sector.
-For example, take the retail or hospitality industry.
+For example, take the retail or healthcare industry (CMS).
 What can you do to drive efficiency and add value from the time a sale is rung up to the creation of detailed financial reports for the business owner?
-The ultimate goal is giving the client clear, insightful guidance on decisions that will shape his or her business.
+The ultimate goal is giving the client clearly, insightful guidance on decisions that will shape his or her business.

 The restaurant’s finance and back-office operations weren’t delivering the results the company was looking for, so it turned to the firm’s business process outsourcing platform which incorporates tools such as Bill.com and Intacct to get better visibility into the restaurant chain’s financial situation and sharpen its planning and budgeting.